Discovering Meditation Home Page Next Talk

 Retreatant: Because the breath is always there.

 Godwin: This is a very important point: it is always there.
 Even when we are sleeping, it is there.
-And as it is there always this is why we should relate to it as a friend.
+And as it is always there, this is why we should relate to it as a friend.
 Who is the friend who is with us always?
-Even when we are asleep our friend is there.
+Even when we are asleep, our friend is there.
 So it is very important to make a connection with our friend.
-And then during the day when we are awake, the friend is always prepared, ready to tell us just to be in the here and the now.
+And then during the day when we are awake, the friend is always prepared, ready to tell us just to be in the here and now.
 Because the breath always happens now, in the present.
-So in any situation, any moments when we are daydreaming, fantasising, getting lost in the past or in the future, the friend is patiently waiting.
+So in any situation, any moments when we are daydreaming, fantasising, getting lost in the past or in the future, our friend is patiently waiting.
 Anytime one wants to experience the present moment, the reality, it is there to help us.
 What a friend we have!
-Any time, all the time.
-First point, what else?
+Anytime, all the time.
+First point.
+What else?

 Retreatant: The breath serves as a mirror